This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-After 3 days of soaking up the magical scenery of Squeaky Beach and Norman Beach (just a 300m walk from our cabin), we dragged ourselves out of there with the intention to return one day to do it properly.
+After 3 days of soaking up the magical scenery of Squeaky Beach and Norman Beach (just a 300m walk from our cabin), we dragged ourselves out to do some hiking.

-There are plenty of beautiful beaches to choose from – many with waves, and picnic spots for a little relaxation.
+There are plenty of hikes to beautiful beaches to choose from – many with waves, and picnic spots for a little relaxation.

 For the adventurous, there are all-day or overnight hikes to beaches on the east coast of the peninsula – said to be where the true magic lies.

 Some popular day walks are: